franciscop/server-next/readme.md

 Now that you know how to create a barebones server, there are some important bits that you might want to update.

-`SECRET`: create an `.env` file (ignored in git with `.gitignore`) with the `SECRET=` and then a very long, unique random secret.
-Best is a long random string.
+`SECRET`: create an `.env` file (ignored in git with `.gitignore`) with the `SECRET=` and then a long, unique random secret.
 It will be used to sign and/or encrypt things as needed.

 `store`: almost anything you want to persist will need a KV store to do so.
 For dev you can use an in-memory or a file-based (easy for debugging!) store, but for production systems you would normally use something like Redis.
+Can be as easy as `const store = new Map();` for dev.

 > Note: `bucket` is still _not_ available